-Have you ever wondered what happens to your old televisions or computers once you turn them in to be recycled?
-While many companies continue to send these defunct gadgets overseas, leading to a number of undesirable impacts, many companies are now recycling electronic products using responsible and sustainable processes.
+While you should also know that many companies continue to send these defunct gadgets overseas, leading to a number of undesirable impacts, more and more companies are recycling electronic products using responsible and sustainable processes.

 Because electronic waste contains a variety of materials, including plastics, glass, and metals, recycling e-waste requires several steps to recover these resources in the most efficient manner.